-The Financial Crisis Grant Program is sponsored and funded by the University of Nevada, Reno Graduate Student Association to offer financial relief to University of Nevada, Reno graduate students experiencing a sudden and unexpected financial crisis for which no other sources of assistance are available.
+The Financial Crisis Grant Program is sponsored and funded by the University of Nevada, Reno Graduate Student Association to offer financial relief to the University of Nevada, Reno graduate students experiencing a sudden and unexpected financial crisis for which no other sources of assistance are available.
 The goal of this program is to keep in school those students who might otherwise have to withdraw.
 One-time grants of up to $1000 may be awarded to eligible students.

 Financial crisis grant application

 The GSA Financial Crisis Grant Program is intended to be used as a last resort when it is clear that no other sources of aid are available.
-It is not intended to relieve financial hardship that should have, or could have, been foreseen and budgeted.
+It is not intended to relieve financial hardship that should have or could have, been foreseen and budgeted.
 Eligible circumstances include, but are not limited to:

 - The sudden death or mortal illness of a close relative overseas in a student's home country